chrishefele/kaggle-sample-code/README.md

 Much of this code was written very quickly within the limited timeframe for each contest.
-There are certainly messy and inefficient pieces (though to be fair this code was never meant for production, just prototyping), and also some clever pieces, too.
+There are certainly messy and inefficient pieces (though to be fair this code was never meant for production, just prototyping).
+However, there are also some clever pieces, too.

 In aggregate, I've written approximately:
 - 45K lines of Python